jonjamz/blaze-forms/README.md

 Element templates have access to the following *local* helpers:

 * `{{value}}`
-  * The last value of this element that was able to pass validation.
+  * The last value of this Element that was able to pass validation.
   * Useful with some form components, such as a toggle button.
-  * If you specified a `data` object on the form or element, this will initially hold the value associated with the relevant field in that object.
+  * If you specified a `data` object on the form or Element, this will initially hold the value associated with the relevant field in that object.
 * `{{valid}}`
-  * Use this to show validation state on the element, for example a check mark.
+  * Use this to show validation state on the Element, for example a check mark.
-  * Initial data passed into the element is validated on `rendered`.
+  * Initial data passed into the Element is validated on `rendered`.
   * Defaults to *true* if no schema is provided.
 * `{{changed}}`
-  * This is *true* once the element's value has successfully changed.
+  * This is *true* once the Element's value has successfully changed.
   * Use this to show or hide things until the first validated value change is made.
-  * Initial data passed into the element doesn't trigger `changed`.
+  * Initial data passed into the Element doesn't trigger `changed`.
 * `{{isChild}}`
-  * This is *true* if the element is wrapped in a form block, or *false* if it's not.
+  * This is *true* if the Element is wrapped in a Form Block, or *false* if it's not.
-  * Use this to show or hide things regardless of what a parent form block's state is--for example, some different formatting.
+  * Use this to show or hide things regardless of what a parent Form Block's state is--for example, some different formatting.

 These helpers are available when a *SimpleSchema* is being used:

 * `{{label}}`
-  * From the [label](https://github.com/aldeed/meteor-simple-schema#label) field in your *SimpleSchema* for this element's `field`.
+  * From the [label](https://github.com/aldeed/meteor-simple-schema#label) field in your *SimpleSchema* for this Element's `field`.
-  * Use this as the title for your element, for example "First Name".
+  * Use this as the title for your Element, for example "First Name".
 * `{{instructions}}`
   * A field we extended *SimpleSchema* with for this package.
   * Good for usability, use this as the placeholder message or an example value.
 * `{{errorMessage}}`
   * A reactive error message for this field, using [messages](https://github.com/aldeed/meteor-simple-schema#customizing-validation-messages) provided by *SimpleSchema*.

-While inside a form block, these *form-level* helpers will be available:
+While inside a Form Block, these *form-level* helpers will be available:

 * `{{submitted}}`
-  * Lets us know if a parent ReactiveForms form block has been submitted yet.
+  * Lets us know if a parent ReactiveForms Form Block has been submitted yet.
-  * Use this to wrap `{{errorMessage}}` to delay showing element invalidations until submit.
+  * Use this to wrap `{{errorMessage}}` to delay showing Element invalidations until submit.
 * `{{loading}}`
   * Lets us know if a form action is currently running.
-  * Use this to disable changes to an element while the submit action is running.
+  * Use this to disable changes to an Element while the submit action is running.
 * `{{success}}`
   * This is *true* if a form action was successful.
-  * Use this to hide things in the element after submission.
+  * Use this to hide things in the Element after submission.

-All the *form-level* helpers will be `false` when an element is running standalone.
+All the *form-level* helpers will be `false` when an Element is running standalone.
-However, you can override specific properties on an element when you invoke it:
+However, you can override specific properties on an Element when you invoke it:

 ```handlebars
 <!-- The `basicInput` example will now show its error messages when standalone -->